fablabbrighton/digital-fabrication-module/board-designs/echo-hello-world-plus-0.3/readme.md

 # Readme

-his is a minimal ATtiny44-based board, derived from Neil's Echo Hello World board, as used in [Fab Academy Electronics Design week](http://academy.cba.mit.edu/classes/electronics_design/index.html).
+This is a minimal ATtiny44-based board, derived from Neil's Echo Hello World board, as used in [Fab Academy Electronics Design week](http://academy.cba.mit.edu/classes/electronics_design/index.html).

 It has an additional LED (with current-limiting resistor) and button, to enable simple testing by uploading Arduino blink or button sketches.
+(Hence the 'Plus' in the name.)

 The button needs a pull-up resistor (on the pin, or added externally) to work.